httptoolkit/frida-interception-and-unpinning/README.md

 * `native-connect-hook.js`

+    Captures all network traffic directly, routing all connections to the configured proxy host & port.

-    A low-level hook for all network connections.
+    This is a low-level hook that applies to _all_ network connections.
 This ensures that all connections are forcibly redirected to the target proxy server, even those which ignore proxy settings or make other raw socket connections.

+    This hook applies to libc, and works for Android, Linux, and many related environments (but not iOS or Mac).

 * `android/`